 So then what is it?
 Why are we the ones not only frowned upon so much for our accent but also why do even some Dominicans negatively scrutinize themselves for it?
 Is it our colonized minds trying to adhere to some erroneous paragon of Spaniard properness?
 Is it because we’re black?
-Because many of the Argentine, Chileans, and the Spaniards also don’t pronounce all their letters or syllables but I can’t say I’ve ever heard anyone complaining about them!
-And in Cuba, although they all skipped a few S’s and R’s, it was the Eastern Cubans (where the proportion of Black Cubans is higher) that receive the most prejudice.
-And our accent/tone is indeed Afro-influenced similar to the West African French.
+Because many of the Argentines, Chileans and the Spaniards also don’t pronounce all their letters or syllables but I can’t say I’ve ever heard anyone complaining about them.
+And in Cuba, although they all skipped a few S’s and R’s, it was the Eastern Cubans (where the proportion of Black Cubans is higher) that receive the most prejudice against their accent.
+And perhaps our tone is more Afro-influenced, similar to the way West Africans speak French.

-And/or is it just in our human nature to be prejudice against each other for silly differences to make each other feel superior?
-For instance, the British prejudice of accents/social class is an incredibly underrated and ongoing issue.
+And/or is it just in our human nature to be prejudiced against each other for silly differences to make each other feel superior?
+Such is Freud’s theory coined the narcissism of small differences.
+One instance is the British people’s own prejudices against other British accents which also correlates with the rampant classism within their own society; an incredibly underrated and ongoing issue.

 Spanish Dialects & Accents vs. Content & the Richness of a Language